peace-blaster/DataPype/README.md

 ### Creation:

-#### MySQL(path, database, table, importData=[]):
+#### MySQL(username='', password='', hostname='', dbName='', importData=[]):
 creates the object itself.
-It will create and test database connection on creation, as well as determine if target table already exists.
+It will create and test database connection on creation.
-- path: a path to the required .yaml file with the hostname, username, and password to access the RDBMS.
+- username: the user name for target user on the database.
+- password: password for target user.
+- hostname: IP address, or URL for the host of the database.
 - database: the target database in MySQL.
 Must exist upon instantiation.
 - table: the target table within the target database.
 Can be created with ‘createSQLTable()’ if needed.
 - importData: can be used to pass pandas dataframe in on creation.
 This can save a lot of memory if object is created from an Intermediate as 'intrmdt=MySQL(<path>,<db>,<tbl>,intrmdt.dat)', as opposed to passing in later via 'mysqlobj.dat=intrmdt.dat' followed 'intrmdt.purgeData()'.